tanbirsohail/jupyter-notebooks/README.md

 I have included a few basic libraries like Numpy, Pandas, Scipy, Matplotlib, Scikit-learn and Folium.

-Jupyter Notebooks - Getting Started.ipynb
+### Jupyter Notebooks - Getting Started.ipynb
+This is the place to start if you are new to Jupyter Notebooks.

+### Numpy.ipynb
+Some basic features of Numpy is explored here.

+## Pandas - Getting Started.ipynb
+Some very basic commands ot handle pandas dataframes.